samsquire/ideas2/README.md

 # 31. Social desktop

+I'd like my desktop environment to be social.
 A desktop shouldn't feel so alone.
 I want every screen provided by the desktop to have a chat room associated.
 People can discuss the desktop and vote on things regarding the GUI.

 # 32. Community Idea: Does Right & Does Wrong